adrien-gtd/artist-data-acquisition/readme.md

 ### Changing the tracked artists config

-Our tracked_artists config file is obtained by scraping from a single spotify url according to spotify's recomended artists (fans also liked:).
+Our tracked_artists config file is obtained by scraping from a single spotify url according to spotify's recomended artists (`fans also liked`).

-run the following
+To fetch a new artist list, you can run the scrapper by running the following:
 ```
 cd spotifly
 ./scrap_artists.sh <max_num_artists> <min_artist_listeners> <max_artist_listeners>